buddydev/buddypress-notifications-widget/readme.txt

 == Frequently Asked Questions ==

+= Why I am not seeing the widget on Frontend? =
+The widget is only visible if user has some unread notification.

 = Does This plugin works without BuddyPress =
 No, It needs you to have BuddyPress Installed and activated